psychemedia/island-storynotes/carus-wilson/07-culturally-speaking.md

 :class: dropdown
 [Liverpool Standard and General Commercial Advertiser - Tuesday 16 November 1847](https://britishnewspaperarchive.co.uk/viewer/bl/0002088/18471116/215/0014)

 Jane Eyre.
 An Autobiography.
 Edited by Currer Bell.
 In three volumes.
-London : Smith, Elder, and Co., Cornhill.
+London: Smith, Elder, and Co., Cornhill.

 This is one of the most striking works which has for many years past come under our observation.
 It is full of originality of remark and character, and of vivid and occasionally powerful description.
 The writer has evidently studied well the human heart. although she (or he) evidently prefers the delineation of those phases of it, which least frequently come under the notice of an ordinary observer. ...